dankelley/qt/README.md

-# Setting up the qt (humidity-temperature) logger
+The qt (humidity-temperature) logger requires some setup, according to the following steps.

-## 1. Arduino setup

-Read and follow the instructions in
+1. *Arduino setup:* read and follow the instructions in [arduino/README.md](arduino/README.md).

-    arduino/README.md

-## 2. Database setup

-Read and follow the instructions in [database/README.md](database/README.md).
+2. *Database setup:* read and follow the instructions in [database/README.md](database/README.md).

-To see what's in the file, type

-    echo '.dump' | sqlite3 database/qt.db

-If you want to store the database somewhere else, you'll need to alter the code in LaunchDaemons and other spots, too.

-## 3. Daemon setup

-Read and follow the instructions in
+3. *Daemon setup:* read and follow the instructions in [daemon/README.md](daemon/README.md).

-    daemon/README.md

-## 4. Plotting setup

-Read and follow the instructions in
+4. *Plotting setup:* read and follow the instructions in [plotting/README.md](plotting/README.md).

-    plotting/README.md